cncf/landscape/README.md

 ## New Entries

-* Projects with at least 250 GitHub stars that clearly fit in an existing category are generally included.
+* Cloud native projects with at least 300 GitHub stars that clearly fit in an existing category are generally included.
 Put the project in the single category where it best fits.
 * We generally will only list a company's product in one box, to represent its major or best-known offering.
 We occasionally make exceptions for large companies.
 * We are unlikely to create a new category for products/projects as we'd rather find the best home with the current options.
 * We are generally not including commercial versions of open source software.
 The exception is that we are showing all Certified Kubernetes and non-Certified Kubernetes implementations.